simoncollins/megatool/docs/user/usage.md

 MegaTool is designed to be used with MCP clients, such as Claude or other AI assistants that support the Model Context Protocol.
 When running an MCP server, it communicates with the client over stdio.

+### Direct Usage

-To use MegaTool with an MCP client:
+To use MegaTool directly with an MCP client:

 1. Start the MCP server:
    ```bash